bfbachmann/Silver-Screen/README.md

     ```
     This will take a while, it's installing a lot.

-8. Now let set up Postgres....
-WHEEOOOO!
+8. Now lets setup Postgres

     Switch to user postgres and create the SilverScreen database:
     ```shell